thsie004/asgn2/README.md

     recognized by rshell and executed or attached to the front of your next input after the long-lasting command halted.

     -   !SHELL SCRIPTS ONLY!
-Empty lines in a heredoc input redirection into rshell will not have a newline character displayed on the screen since we use getline to received user input and getline rids the input string of the '\n' delimiter.
+User commands in a heredoc input redirection into rshell will not have a newline character displayed on the screen since we use getline to received user input and getline rids the input string of the '\n' delimiter.
 So if it is not typed out into rshell, it will not be shown on your screen.
-The consequence is a lump of input prompts clustered together, and have no substantial affects.
+The consequence of this is a weirdly formatted output when you are using a script, and have no substantial affects other than aesthetically displeasing.

+    -   As we use strtok to break up user inputs, our program currently cannot treat arguments in the form of "[arguments with spaces]" as a whole.
+This also applies to other arguments that need a space inbewteen words.
 ---